Bharathanatyam (film)

-Bharathanatyam is a 2024 Indian Malayalam-language comedy drama film written and directed by Krishnadas Murali in his directorial debut and produced by Thomas Thiruvalla and Saiju Kurup.
-The film stars Saiju Kurup, Saikumar, Kalaranjini and Sreeja Ravi in the lead roles.
-The film depicts a young man's struggle to protect a family secret amid challenging circumstances and a nosy neighborhood leads to a series of humorous events, eventually bringing the family closer together.
+Bharathanatyam is a 2024 Indian Malayalam-language comedy drama film written and directed by Krishnadas Murali (in his directorial debut).
+The film stars Saikumar, Saiju Kurup, Abhiram Radhakrishnan, Kalaranjini, and Sreeja Ravi.
+The film depicts a young man's struggle to protect a family secret from their nosy neighbours and villagers.

 Principal photography began in March 2024 in Thrissur and was wrapped up in April 2024.
-Samuel Aby composed the music and background score, while the cinematography and editing were handled by Bablu Aju and Shafeeque V B.

-Bharathanatyam was released in theatre's on 30 August 2024 to positive reviews from critics and emerged as a commercial success.
+Samuel Aby composed the music and background score.
+Bharathanatyam was released in theatre's on 30 August 2024.
+A sequel named Bharathanatyam 2 Mohiniyattam was released in April 2026.
+Another sequel titled Bharathanatyam 3 Rasaleela was announced in June 2026.